 This first course in the theory sequence develops proficiency with the diatonic materials of music, including scales, intervals, chords, root-position harmonic progressions, and voice-leading.
-Corequisites: MUSC-1003 and MUSC-1020.
+Intended music majors should concurrently enroll in MUSC-1003 and MUSC-1020.

 Music Theory II (3) (S)